wwlh200/front-end-sharing/css/css样式架构方案.md

 # CSS Architecture
+Global settings for all parts, separate some common settings to one file.
+It is easy to maintain.
+Good CSS levels to avoid duplicate definition
 ## base.less - Provide style reset and atomic functions
 - the project module(.epc-page) styles
 - body styles